jkrumbiegel/MakieLayout.jl/docs/src/grids.md

 between fixed widths in pixels, relative widths in fractions of one, aspect ratio widths that are relative to a selected row or column, and auto widths.
 Auto widths depend on the content of the row or column.
-Some elements like LayoutedText have a determinable width or height.
+Some elements like LText have a determinable width or height.
 If there are single-span elements in a row that have a determinable height and the row's height is set to auto, it will assume the largest height of all determinable elements it contains.
 This is very useful for placement of text, or other GUI elements like buttons